Skip to content

 My Practice

-Hi, I’m Edward, I’m a counsellor and I’ve trained in range of therapies including the main schools of psychotherapy.
-These different therapies are integrated into my practice and I bring the parts that I think will be most useful in responding to the specific needs of each unique client.
-My experience includes private practice, charity sector work and NHS referrals.
-I am a member of the British Association for Counselling and Psychotherapy (BACP).
+Hi, I’m Edward, I’m a counsellor trained in range of therapies including the main schools of psychotherapy.
+For each client I bring an approach that I think will be most useful in responding to your particular needs and goals.
+My experience includes private practice and NHS referrals in the charity sector.
+I am a member of the BACP.

 My Philosophy

-Our thought patterns, and ways of being, become so familiar to us that we don’t even notice them anymore.
-Using breathwork and mindfulness we can slow down and observe our ‘automatic’ thoughts.
-Experiencing yourself in this way is called self-awareness and opens up a path to greater self-understanding, and self-compassion.
+Often our thought patterns and ways of being become so familiar to us that we don’t even notice them anymore.
+When we slow down, we can observe our patterns of ‘automatic’ thoughts and feelings.
+Experiencing yourself in this way is called self-awareness and opens up a path to greater self-understanding and self-compassion.

-Through regularly practising opening up our awareness, we can stay ‘present’ and get to know ourselves better.
-This develops our abilities to make well-informed decisions in our lives, to have healthy boundaries and to communicate less reactively in our relationships.
+By practising a ‘noticing’ state of mind we can open up our awareness, stay ‘present’ and get to know ourselves better.
+This develops our abilities to know what we really want, to make well-informed decisions in life, to have healthy boundaries and to communicate less reactively in relationships.

 You can expect me to: